Everything You Ever Wanted to Know (and some things you didn’t) About Becoming Financially Independent

 The Financially Independent Have Expenses That are Less than Their PASSIVE Income

-Financial Independence is not always fun to achieve.
-It also may require massive sacrifice in the short run.
+The unfortunate reality is that Financial Independence is not fun to achieve.
+It may require massive sacrifice in the short run.

 Being frugal at first and having the right mindset will lead to a Financially Independent Lifestyle